 Paid links used in this post.
 Read more about my link usage policies.

-Welcome to this year's set of You've Been Booed! printables.
-This time around, I've got a brand new (and customizable) You've Been Booed set I think you guys are going to love!
+Welcome to the newest set of You've Been Booed! printables.
+This time around, I've got a brand new (and fully customizable) printable set I think you guys are going to love!

 What is the You've Been Booed game?

 This is a fun way to treat your neighbors at Halloween.
-Today's the perfect time to start playing!
+Early October the perfect time to start playing!

 front porch with you've been booed printables used on side and door.